helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 Generated keys support the same return types and mapping choices as query results.
 Requested column names are passed to the driver in declaration order.
 Blank names and exact duplicates cause compilation to fail, while names that differ only by case are preserved for the driver to resolve.
-Since driver support and handling of column names vary, this behavior should be verified with every supported database and driver.
+Verify that each supported database and driver returns the requested generated key columns and preserves the expected handling of column names.

 Outside a local transaction, the driver can commit an update before Helidon finishes reading and validating its generated keys.
-A local transaction keeps the update and key processing within the same success or failure boundary.
-An exception from key processing or cleanup has to cross the transaction boundary for Helidon to roll back.
+A local transaction keeps the update and key processing atomic.
+If key processing or cleanup fails, allow the exception to leave the method that starts the transaction so Helidon can roll back.
+Catching the exception still marks the transaction for rollback, but continuing hides the original failure and cannot result in a commit.
 Such a failure does not establish that a retry is safe.

 ## Result Handling and Resource Management

 Helidon materializes the complete result before a repository method returns and closes the result set and statement.
-Outside a local transaction, Helidon also closes the operation's connection.
+Outside a local transaction, Helidon also closes the connection used by the operation.
 A local transaction retains its connection until the transaction completes.
 Repository methods do not return streams, cursors, or iterators that expose JDBC resources.

 Data JDBC does not impose a row limit on `List<T>`, so SQL should constrain results that could become large.

 ## Repository Interface Inheritance

 A JDBC repository does not need to extend another repository interface.
-Extending `Data.GenericRepository<E, ID>` can provide useful entity and identifier metadata, but it does not add operations or change SQL and mapping
+It can extend `Data.GenericRepository<E, ID>` to declare its entity and identifier types.
+This inheritance does not add operations or change SQL and mapping
 behavior:

 ```java